Conor McMenamin cleared to return to Northern Ireland squad

 A video emerged last Wednesday appearing to show Lafferty using an alleged sectarian slur and, after the 35-year-old was sent home amid an investigation launched by his club Kilmarnock, an historical video showing McMenamin appearing to sing a pro-IRA slogan was also shared.

-That video is thought to have been captured when the Glentoran winger, 27, was still a teenager, with the former Clifonville and Linfield player punished by his club at the time.
-In that context, on Monday he was cleared by an independent disciplinary panel to play in Tuesday’s match.
+That video is thought to have been captured when the Glentoran winger, 27, was still a teenager, with the former Cliftonville and Linfield player punished by his club at the time.
+In that context, on Monday he was cleared by an independent disciplinary panel to play in Tuesday’s match with Greece.

+McMenamin said in an Irish Football Association statement: “The video in question was made a long time ago.
+I am sorry and I regret it.
+We all make mistakes.

+“My international career has just started and I’m really enjoying playing for Northern Ireland.

 Lafferty remains out as he awaits the outcome of Kilmarnock’s investigation.